resbaz/nectar-cloud-lessons/Lessons/Lesson_III/Lesson_III.md

 * They keep a history of your commands
 * You can easily replay commands
 * It is simple to automate
-* If you can type, you can use it...
-* Easy to communicate how to do things with other people.

 But your terminal program can also be used to connect to another computer.